 Campfires are also the reason behind many ruined shoes and boots, I’ve experienced it firsthand.
 If you need to use a campfire to dry your footwear, make sure to place them at least 5 feet away from the fire.
 Even further if it’s a big one.

 If your shoes are delicate, any kind of heat source is a bad idea.
 In this case, you can crumple up a piece of newspaper and place it inside the boot.
 It will soak up the moisture, but it will be slow.

 Footwear dryers can be a huge help here, they blow warm air and can dry all types of shoes without damaging them.

-A dryer is a great alternative if you need to dry your soaking wet shoes as soon as possible.
+A dryer is a great alternative if you need to dry your soaking-wet shoes as soon as possible.
 However, they do pose a dose of risk.
-If you don’t want to risk it, you can check out our reviews of some of the best boot dryers.
+If you don’t want to risk it, you can check out our reviews of some of the recommended boot dryers.

 They are much safer and more efficient in drying footwear even if you know how to dry your shoes in the dryer properly.

 If you have any follow-up questions, you can leave them in the comment section.